netlify-templates/victor-hugo/site/content/_index.md

-    The 'glue' of the Partnership is [Street Support Network](https://streetsupport.net), which has supported the charter mission from the start.
+    The 'glue' of the Partnership is [Street Support Network](https://streetsupport.net); which has supported the charter mission from the start.
 Street Support Network host the two paid Partnership roles and are part of the driving group.
-They facilitate the network, help connect people, and communicate between the Partnership and out to others in the city through their website, app and other channels.
+They facilitate the network, help connect people, and communicate between the Partnership and out to others in the city through their website, App and other channels.

     We are also linked into the Greater Manchester Homelessness Action Network.